FBI raid uncovers buckets of body parts, 'unsettling scenes': report

 A former Arizona body donation center is facing multiple lawsuits after an FBI raid revealed body parts piled on top of each other, a cooler filled with penises and a head sewn onto another body, court documents released this month reportedly said.

 The now-closed Biological Resource Center was among several places in the state that accept bodies for profit, the report said.
-The 2014 raid was brought to light in a multi-state investigation into the sale of body party, a report said.
+The 2014 raid was brought to light in a multi-state investigation into the sale of body parts, a report said.

 POLICE FIND HUMAN LEG, OTHER BODY PARTS IN CONEY ISLAND BEACH